-42 USSG §1B1.3, comment. (n.3(D)).
+USSG §1B1.3, comment. (n.3(D)).

-guidelines whose offense levels are determined "largely on the basis of the total amount of harm or loss, the quantity of a substance involved, or some other measure of aggregate harm," including the guidelines for fraud, drug trafficking, distribution of child pornography, and firearms trafficking offenses.46 In contrast, the guidelines for offenses involving individual victims who suffer physical harm, such as the guidelines for murder, assault, sexual abuse, and robbery, are excluded from the grouping rules in §3D1.2(d).47 Accordingly, "expanded relevant conduct" does not apply to such offenses.
+Closely Related Counts) requires grouping of multiple counts.
+These offenses have guidelines whose offense levels are determined "largely on the basis of the total amount of harm or loss, the quantity of a substance involved, or some other measure of aggregate harm," including the guidelines for fraud, drug trafficking, distribution of child pornography, and firearms trafficking offenses.
+In contrast, the guidelines for offenses involving individual victims who suffer physical harm, such as the guidelines for murder, assault, sexual abuse, and robbery, are excluded from the grouping rules in §3D1.2(d).
+Accordingly, "expanded relevant conduct" does not apply to such offenses.

-Who.
-The "expanded relevant conduct" rules in §1B1.3(a)(2) encompass (i) acts and omissions done or caused by the defendant, and (ii) acts and omissions of others that can be attributed to the defendant as part of jointly undertaken criminal activity.
+Who: The "expanded relevant conduct" rules in §1B1.3(a)(2) encompass (i) acts and omissions done or caused by the defendant, and (ii) acts and omissions of others that can be attributed to the defendant as part of jointly undertaken criminal activity.

-When.
-Under §1B1.3(a)(2), for guidelines listed under §3D1.2(d), the court looks beyond conduct done in preparation for, during, or in the course of avoiding detection after the offense of conviction and also considers conduct that was part of the "same course of conduct" or "common scheme or plan" as the offense of conviction.
+When: Under §1B1.3(a)(2), for guidelines listed under §3D1.2(d), the court looks beyond conduct done in preparation for, during, or in the course of avoiding detection after the offense of conviction and also considers conduct that was part of the "same course of conduct" or "common scheme or plan" as the offense of conviction.